École et Collège Saint-Mauront

 Ecole et Collège Saint-Mauront is a private Catholic primary and junior high school in the 3rd arrondissement, Marseille, France.
 It is under the jurisdiction of the Diocese of Marseille.

 History

-It opened in a former soap factory in 1905.
-Initially its student body was majority ethnic French, and Italians and Portuguese were students in the period prior to 1938.
-Beginning in the 1960s children from former colonies in sub-Saharan Africa enrolled as students.
+The school opened in a former soap factory in 1905.
+Initially its student body was majority ethnic French, Italians, and Portuguese in the period prior to 1938.
+Beginning in the 1960s children from former colonies in sub-Saharan Africa enrolled.